Tarnasa/cppPac/README.txt

 cppPac @config/default.cfg

-This will create default.score and default.world in the /output/ folder
+This will create default.score, default.world, and default.solution in the
+    /output/ folder
-- default.score contains the a list <eval><tab><fitness> pairs for each run along with the configuration parameters used to generate this file.
+- default.score contains the a list
+    <eval><tab><average fitness><tab><best fitness> tuples for each run
+    along with the configuration parameters used to generate this file.
 - default.world contains a description of the world and actions taken by Pacman and the ghosts.
+- default.solution contains the best solution found across all runs

 MORE HELP: